Voluntary temporary closure of an early learning service

 Services do not need to notify the Ministry of a temporary service closure due to a statutory or provincial holiday.
 Hospital-based services are also exempt from this requirement.

-Examples of when services may request to close temporarily include:
+Examples of when services may close temporarily include:

 Last reviewed: Has this been useful?
 Give us your feedback